mustafaHTP/rclone-service-file/README.md

 # Rclone Service File (Unit File)

-This file is taken from [animosity22/homescripts](https://github.com/animosity22/homescripts/blob/master/systemd/rclone-drive.service) and some changes were made on it, i.e., simplified.
+***rclone.service*** file is taken from [animosity22/homescripts](https://github.com/animosity22/homescripts/blob/master/systemd/rclone-drive.service) and some changes were made on it, i.e., simplified.

 ## File Location